kunsen-an/platformio-vscode-esp32-wifi-manager/README.md

+# Building esp32-wifi-manager on PlatformIO for Visual Studio Code
+This is a snapshot of esp32-wifi-manager on PlatformIO for Visual Studio Code.
+The original esp32-wifi-manager can be accessed at https://github.com/tonyp7/esp32-wifi-manager .

 # What is esp32-wifi-manager?
 *esp32-wifi-manager* is an esp32 program that enables easy management of wifi networks through a web application.